lmonsalve22/Learning-to-Code/readme.md

     - Online courses, books and some random practices.

-- `./notes/`

-    - Some notes of theoretical classes.

 - `./python/`

     - Online courses, books and some random practices of libraries with a special focus on data science and ML.